Why People Who Love Animals Make Better Partners

 13. They often have a more balanced perspective on life and death.

 Dealing with animals means confronting the cycle of life and death more regularly than most.
-This experience often leads to a more grounded and balanced perspective on life.
+The experience often leads to a more grounded and balanced perspective on life.
 In a relationship, this can translate to partners who are better equipped to handle life’s big challenges and transitions.
 They’re less likely to sweat the small stuff and more able to provide emotional support during tough times.
 It’s like having a philosophical guru and a supportive partner rolled into one, minus the lengthy mountain retreats.

 14. They’re usually more comfortable with physical intimacy and vulnerability.